neeraj-badam/test/README.md

 ### Why are you transitioning from a Developer to a QA/BA role?

 As a developer, I was already involved in testing the features I built, and I realized I really enjoy that part of the process.
 The idea of understanding what stakeholders need and gathering those requirements is something that excites me.
 I also find the analysis of those requirements really interesting, so I see this role as a great opportunity to dive deeper into that and contribute in a new way.

+### What are your strengths?

+One of my key strengths is my positive attitude.
+I approach challenges with optimism and stay focused even during tough situations.
+This mindset helps me stay productive and support my team effectively.

+### What are your weaknesses?

+One of my weaknesses is that I'm a workaholic.
+I often get so focused on my work that I end up skipping meals to meet deadlines.
+While my dedication helps me stay productive, I’m working on maintaining a healthier balance to take better care of myself.